MineFartS/noip-renew/README.md

 Part 3 - Installing Repositories
 -
-- Please paste the following code into your terminal
+- Install the following repositories
-	- Try changing 'pip' to 'pip3' if the pip command is not found code goes here
+	- `pip install selenium`
+	- `pip install requests`

+Part 4 - Running the Script
+-
+- To run the script, just simply `cd` into the directory with the script files and run  `python run.py`